Find out more about discounts, exemptions and relief for business rates.

 Full details of this new relief are in section 4 of council's guidelines.

-The scheme will be for 1 year only from 2017 to 2018.
 The scheme will allow any business that is occupying a property (ie no relief for empty properties) with a rateable value above £100,000, and has had an increase in their business rate net liability above 20% due to the revaluation, to apply for relief under the scheme.
 The property must be currently occupied and occupied consistently since at least 31 March 2017.
 Funding to be limited to the EU state aid limit.

 Consideration needs to be given as to whether the applicant has shown that: